-- I could never give that guy a CD they’re the dopest promoter in the city.
+- I could never give that guy a DJ demo they’re the dopest promoter in the city.

 - Fuck, I can’t go out tonight.
 There’ll be people there and I don’t know what the hell to say to them.
-Anyway, it’s midnight already..
+Anyway, it is midnight already..

-If you’re a techno head that suffers from social anxiety, your mind can be your own worst enemy.. but there’s hope, the secret is most people who like techno are completely socially awkward as well.
+If you are a techno head that suffers from social anxiety, your mind can be your own worst enemy.. but there is hope, the secret is most people who like techno are completely socially awkward as well.
 Those people are just like you, just that some people have better ways of dealing with it.. but the key is control.
 Anxiety stems mostly from the lack of being able to control an outcome, or more accurately, some falsely perceived set of outcomes that you’ve likely made up as excuses not to go dancing to your favorite DJs.
-For some people that sense of control comes from alcohol, but it’s not entirely necessary to lean heavily on drinking or drugs to accomplish this (miraculous) social feat.
-You need to fearlessly believe that you have the ability to deal whatever the outcome may be.
+For some people, that sense of control comes from alcohol, but it’s not entirely necessary to lean heavily on drinking or drugs to accomplish this (miraculous) social feat.
+You need to fearlessly believe that you have the ability to deal with whatever the outcome may be.

-Of course there’ll be people who you give your music to, and they will be like, who the fuck are you?
-Or will handle your promo like it was toxic waste, casting a downward glance off their upturned nose… First off, those people are what is known as ‘douchebag pricks’, secondly, are toxic to the scene, and furthermore, don’t deserve to listen to your music..
+Of course, there will be people who you give your music to, and they will be like, “Who the fuck are you?”
+Or will handle your promo like it was toxic waste, casting a downward glance off their upturned nose… First off, those people are what is known as “douchebag pricks”, secondly, are toxic to the scene, and furthermore, don’t deserve to listen to your music..
 They will only believe in your music if their friends or a magazine article told them it was ok to do so.
-What’s more effective is that you should probably find some other people to chill with, share music and collaborate with.
-The people who are dissing without listening have put up a wall to you and it’s entirely up to them to tear down their walls, because you’ve done your best to break down yours.
+What is more effective is that you should probably find some other people to chill with, share music, and collaborate with.
+The people who are dissing without listening have put up a wall to you and it is entirely up to them to tear down their walls, because you have done your best to break down yours.

-- Don’t be an elitist douche, be open minded to the people around you and foster a supportive environment to your peers.
+- Don’t be an elitist douche, be open-minded to the people around you and foster a supportive environment for your peers.